breatheco-de/content/src/content/lesson/learners-starting-guide.md

 # How to Learn Coding with LearnPack

 Getting started with Learnpack is straightforward.
-Learnpack is a tool that operates based on its environment, which can be easily replicated through a repository.
-Any repository compatible with Learnpack can serve as an excellent tutorial to explore.
-You can check out some of the available repositories [here](https://4geeks.com/interactive-exercises).
+LearnPack is a tool that operates inside your coding environment (e.g. VSCode), enabling any repository codebase to become an interactive tutorial.
+Any repository compatible with Learnpack can serve as an excellent tutorial.
+You can check out some examples of LearnPack-compatible repositories [here](https://4geeks.com/interactive-exercises).

 ## Getting Started

-1. **If you are a 4Geeks student or not, you can go to the Learning Library**
+1. **The 4Geeks.com Learning Library is the best place to find LearnPack tutorials**
    - Navigate to `Learning Library/Practice Interactively`.
    - Click on `Start Practicing`.
    ![Learning Library Navigation](https://github.com/breatheco-de/content/assets/107764250/a2b43a37-f294-4e99-aa68-d57a2479ccd9)